Skip to main content

 On first transaction:

-• Validates nonce matches session public key
+• Validates nonce matches the registered session public key

 • Registers session key for this session